CONTENT EXPERIENCE @ MICROSOFT

 “Excellent writer who understands how to use everything from a perfectly placed fragment to in-depth storytelling.”

-Fast forward a month to my interview and less than 24 hours after when I received a call from my recruiter that I received the internship position - and thus began the summer of a lifetime.
+Fast forward a month to my interview and less than 24 hours after when I received a call from my recruiter that I would be a content developer intern at Microsoft - and thus began the summer of a lifetime.

 The problem Space:

 A lot of technology has been optimized for people who learn through trial and error - because of this, other learning styles, or people who need additional support or context, have been overlooked.
 My intern projects strived to bridge this gap and make Microsoft products more inclusive for people across learning styles.

 - Team: Content Experience in the Windows and Devices Group